-Of the many tax announcements, Benjamin Lim Director of InCorp Global’s Tax Division, believes the two most impactful announcements were the announcement of the GST hike and adjustments to the corporate tax system in response to BEPS 2.0.
+Of the many tax announcements, we believe the two most impactful announcements were the announcement of the GST hike and adjustments to the corporate tax system in response to BEPS 2.0.
 This blog encompasses his views on the announced changes and how this will impact businesses in Singapore.

 Suggested Read: How business can stay resilient amid COVID-19

 While many expected the GST increase to occur as soon as June 2022, particularly after Singapore’s economy grew 7.6% in 2021.
 Instead, The Finance Minister elected to slowly increase the GST over the next 2 years, to 8% in 2023, and 9% in 2024.
 This will give businesses and individuals time to transition to the new rate.
 This provides some relief for businesses, helping them cushion the likely impact on consumption related to rising costs and prevalent inflation.
 This is not without expense, as businesses will likely incur extra compliance costs from a two-stage GST rate increase.

 While the decision to delay and stagger the GST increase is a pleasant surprise for many businesses, given the lead time required by many organizations to prepare for the GST hike, it will be beneficial for companies to start their preparations early.
 When the GST rate finally hits 9% in 2024, it could likely become the second-largest source of tax income for the Singapore Government, behind corporate income tax.
 Given the broad design of the GST system and upcoming laws on imported goods and services, GST compliance is likely to be scrutinized more heavily moving forward.